AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-permission-sets.md

 ## [!DNL Marketo Measure] Permission Sets {#marketo-measure-permission-sets-1}

 Three permission sets are included with the [!DNL Marketo Measure] Salesforce package.
-These permission sets provide access to [!DNL Marketo Measure] for Admins, Marketers and Standard Users.
+These permission sets provide access to [!DNL Marketo Measure] for Admins, Marketers, and Standard Users.

 To access and assign Permission Sets in Salesforce: